ddoan0/nail-salon/README.md

-Basic React project built with Sass CSS, React-Router, and Redux
+Basic React project built with Sass CSS, React-Router, and Redux for the front end and Node.js, Express, PostgreSQL for the backend.

 TO-DO: